Bizarre ruling costs Lexi Thompson at first LPGA major of season

 “Viewers at home should not be officials wearing stripes,” Woods wrote .
 “Let’s go Lexi, win this thing anyway.”

-Most golfersweighing inon Twitter didn’t disagree with the ruling, but condemned the practice of allowing TV viewers to have their say — particularly an entire day afterward.
+Most golfers weighing in on Twitter didn’t disagree with the ruling, but condemned the practice of allowing TV viewers to have their say — particularly an entire day afterward.

 Even Justin Timberlake saw it : “Lexi is SO CLASSY.
 Handled that with grace and fight.
 Career defining moment.”